-Podcast Ep 75: When lockdown began Gwen Layden’s family’s business, owners of the iconic George’s Street Arcade in Dublin city, decided not to charge rent to tenants.
-Today 40 businesses remain operational.
+Podcast Ep 75: When lockdown began the owners of George’s Street Arcade in Dublin city centre decided not to charge rent.
+Today 40 businesses are still operational.

 Recently named Business Person of the Month by The Irish Times, in association with Bank of Ireland, Gwen Layden of the Layden Group talks about her company’s decision not to charge rent to tenants of the George’s Street Arcade in Dublin who were forced to shut due to Covid restrictions.
 While waiving rents at the famous arcade cost her family business in terms of lost income, Layden has maintained that it would have been immoral to charge rent to her clients during lockdown.

 The founder of the Layden Group was Gwen’s father Joe Layden, who grew up as part of the business family that owned Arigna Mines in Leitrim, and he is still very active in the business which owns a large portfolio of retail investment properties in Dublin city.
 George’s Street Arcade is the jewel in the crown.

 “There are 40 businesses there now and that’s 40 families who have a livelihood and some of their children and grandchildren will come into those businesses”

 In the early 1970s he left for the US to study for an MBA in Banking and Finance and returned to work at Bank of Ireland Finance as a lender to businesses.